When was the Labour Party first established?

-Yet, Labour was still a long way from parity with the Conservatives, who were already now displaying, under the skilful leadership of Stanley Baldwin, an ability to adapt their property-owning message to a more democratic epoch, making them a repeatedly more effective 20th-century election-winning machine than their rivals.
-The still-infant Labour Party was at this stage seeking to prove its claim to be a viable alternative government.
+The still-infant Labour Party was in 1924 seeking to prove its claim to be a viable alternative government.
+Labour was still a long way from parity with the Conservatives, who were already now displaying, under the skilful leadership of Stanley Baldwin, an ability to adapt their property-owning message to a more democratic epoch, making them a repeatedly more effective 20th-century election-winning machine than their rivals.

-Much credit for achieving this goes to its early leader, Ramsay MacDonald (the first Labour prime minister, in office in 1924 and again in 1929–35), who was determined that the party should have a broad, national appeal – firmly progressive, but also committed to individual freedom, and to the securing of power through the existing democratic, parliamentary methods.
+But Ramsay MacDonald was determined that the party should have a broad, national appeal – firmly progressive, but also committed to individual freedom, and to the securing of power through the existing democratic, parliamentary methods.
 This lay in contrast to approaches built around industrial muscle, such as through the so-called Triple Alliance of miners and railway and transport workers in the early 1920s; as well as the turn to intellectual Marxism of figures like Harold Laski and John Strachey, amidst the apparent ‘crisis of capitalism’ during the Depression of the 1930s.

 Attlee now led the party’s least controversially successful administration, achieving all the above three objectives – most notably the oft-cited ‘jewel’ in Labour’s history: the creation, in 1948, of the National Health Service.